• start here

 W-Trek & O-Circuit packing list

 Weather in Torres del Paine is famously unpredictable and WILD— gale-force winds, freezing rain, blazing sun, and snow flurries can all hit in a single day.
-The main trekking season runs from November through March, which corresponds to the Southern Hemisphere’s summer, and I’ve personally done this trail in December, March, and April with a variety of conditions.
+The main trekking season runs from November through March, which corresponds to the Southern Hemisphere’s summer, and I’ve personally done this trail in December, March, and March/April with a variety of conditions.

 December to February are the most popular months, offering the longest days and generally stable daytime temps (12–18°C), but this is also the windiest period, with Patagonian gusts regularly exceeding 100kph (60+ mph)— shell layers are particularly vital here.
 November and March are shoulder months with slightly cooler temps, fewer crowds, and a higher chance of rain or early/late snow, especially on the O-Circuit’s higher passes.
 I’ll cover some recommended additions to deal with seasonal weather below!